 All compensations and provisions from the employer to the employee form the taxable wages.
-Exceptions to this are:

-Fringe benefits (e.g. attention in case of illness);

-- Intermediary costs, being costs incurred by the employee on behalf and for the account of the employer; - Exempt claims and benefits (e.g. pension claims, benefits on death, travel allowance).
+Exceptions to this are: Fringe benefits (e.g. car in case of illness); Intermediary costs, being costs incurred by the employee on behalf and for the account of the employer; Exempt claims and benefits (e.g. pension claims, benefits on death, travel allowance).
 The other compensations and provisions in principle form part of the taxable wage.
 Depending on the category of the compensations and provisions the employer has the option to include compensations and provisions in the final levy payment.
 Wage tax is then paid by the employer.

 It should be noted that the current Corona pandemic has led to changes in work patterns and conditions, where compulsory working from home has become the norm.
 It is anticipated that even after the Coronas pandemic working from home will continue to be common.
 As a result the amount of travel to and from work in an office will fall.
 This also has consequences for the nature and amount of employees' work expenses.
-The government is now considering revising the reimbursement system to take this into account.
-It is therefore possible that in the course of 2021 the scheme described below will in part be amended and supplemented with reimbur sements geared to more common working from home.
+The reimbursement system described below may in part be amended and supplemented with reimbursements geared to more common working from home.